Secondary sources are interpretive works by historians written subsequent to the events described.

 Primary sources are texts of original documents, contemporary with the events they describe.

 A number of archival repositories (including the College itself) have digitised some or all of their collections, thus providing ready access to original documents.

-- QMUL Archives: Digitised highlights from the QMUL Archives include the writings of Constance Maynard, the People's Palace Journal and WW1 resources.
+- Queen Mary University of London Archives: Digitised highlights from the university archives include the writings of Constance Maynard, the People's Palace Journal and WW1 resources.

 - 17th-18th Century Burney Collection (newspapers): Searchable full-text access to the British Library's collection of the newspapers, pamphlets and books gathered by Reverend Charles Burney (1757-1817)--the largest and most comprehensive collection of early English news media.
 More than 1200 titles and almost 1 million pages are included.

 - 19th Century British Newspapers: This database features 48 British newspapers from the 19th century selected by the British Library's editorial board.
-Many of the newspapers are available in complete runs, and all are searchable full-text.
+Many of the newspapers are available in complete runs, and all are fully searchable.